robusta-dev/robusta/docs/configuration/sinks/slack.rst

          slack_channel: my-fallback-channel
          channel_override: "labels.slack"

-A replacement pattern is also allowed, for example:
+A replacement pattern is also allowed, using ``$`` sign, before the variable.

+For example:

 .. code-block:: yaml